sporto/elm-patterns/readme.md

 # Elm Patterns

-A collection of common patterns in Elm.
+A collection of common patterns in Elm <http://sporto.github.io/elm-patterns/>.

 ## Development